modeseven-lfreleng-actions/test-draft-release-promote-action/README.md

 # SPDX-FileCopyrightText: 2025 The Linux Foundation
 -->

-# 🛠️ Template Action
+# ⏫ Promote Draft Release

-This is a template for the other actions in this Github organisation.
+Promotes a draft GitHub release to a full release.

-## actions-template
+## draft-release-promote-action

 ## Usage Example